iot-onboarding/rabble/draft-grayson-radext-rabble-01.md

 TLV-Value:

->  A lower case hexadecimal string representation of the 128-bit truncated output of the HMAC-SHA-256-128 algorithm {{RFC4868}} where the input data corresponds to the 24-bit hash recovered from the Bluetooth Resolvable Private Address and the key corresponds to the value of the TLV-Type Hashed-Password.Hmac-Sha256-128-Key.
+>  A "string" data type encoding binary data representing the 128-bit truncated output of the HMAC-SHA-256-128 algorithm {{RFC4868}} where the input data corresponds to the 24-bit hash recovered from the Bluetooth Resolvable Private Address and the key corresponds to the value of the TLV-Type Hashed-Password.Hmac-Sha256-128-Key.

+TLV-Length:

+>> 16 octets

+### Hashed-Password TLV-Type Usage

 Two instances of the Hashed-Password Attribute MUST be included in an Access-Request packet.
 One instance MUST correspond to the TLV-Type 0